 This type of trust can also benefit you if you are embarking on a real estate project with other people.
 If one of your partners is sued, the real estate land trust would preserve the assets from creditors since the trust is a separate entity apart from the people, including your financially unreliable partner, who opened it.

 If you aren’t a private landowner, you can still open a trust to pass down other types of assets.
-You can download the Policygenius app, which uses attorney-approved tools, to create a will and living trust today.
+You can now use Policygenius, which offers attorney-approved tools, to create a will and living trust today.

 Related article: All the different types of trusts.

 This type of land trust is not a trust the way it’s defined through estate planning terms.
 A conservation land trust is actually a nonprofit organization that manages and preserves land or property.
 This includes forests, wetlands, farms, and natural habitats, as well as areas that hold water sources, cultural landmarks, or even scenic views.